 HOW MUCH DOES AN ATTORNEY COST FOR A CAR ACCIDENT INJURY CASE?

-For example, there are a few cases every year where our lawyers start working on a car accident case that later turns out to not allow a claim because our client’s injuries heal well.
-Minnesota has a “threshold” requirement for a car accident injury settlement which they did not meet.
-If that happens, we charge no costs or fees, i.e. there is no cost to the client.
+There are some cases every year where our lawyers start working on a car accident case that later turns out to not allow a claim.
+For example, if our client’s injuries heal quickly and well.
+Minnesota has a ‘threshold’ requirement for a car accident injury settlement which they may not meet.
+If that happens, we don’t even charge costs or fees, i.e. there is no cost to the client.

-However, we still take these cases because our lawyers have also had many situations where our client initially does not seem to have a significant injury, but it later becomes more serious.
+However, our lawyers still take these cases where the client may end up not having a claim.
+This is because sometimes when the client initially does not seem to have a significant injury, it later becomes more serious.
 For this reason, we recommend that you contact us soon after your accident.
 It allows our lawyers to prepare your case and guide you along the way while your injury is properly assessed.
 There is no risk to you in hiring a car accident lawyer this way, because if you don’t get a settlement, you don’t pay any legal fees.

 NO UPFRONT FEES NO PAYMENT UNTIL SETTLEMENT